DeFUCC/gun-vue/composables/README.md

 - **Hash** - everything you need to hash data and work with the hashes in a reliable way (i.e. URL-safe conversion)

 ### Content & Collaboration

 - **Chat** - Public group chat
 - **Dictionary** - we find ourselves in great power if we have verified concepts to collaborate with
 - **Private Chat** - E2EE Messaging
 - **Posts** - hashed immutable data in the root of the db as a fun experiment, but with deep observations about freedom of speech and ways to explore the vastness of the public graph space available with Gun
 - **Room** - private signed collaborative spaces with a certificate system for access management.
 (TBD)
 - **Rooms** - cryptographic data collections
-- **Space** - a simple demo of showing working with private user data in a shared space
+- **Space** - An endless 2D space for the users to set their positions and draw shared pictures.
+Can be used to meet with people and verify their identity.

 ### UI & Visual

 - **Color** - the `color-hash` interface to generate colors for hashes and pubs
 - **Mouse** - some basic bindings to reliably locate mouse pointer in an SVG - may be useful for many online games